 Purchasing a house can be a long, wild ride, and by the end, you just want to get into your new place and start arranging your furniture.
 But buying a house is a multi-step process that takes time.
 The very last step in the process is the closing or settlement date.
 Although different people use different terms, the "closing" or the "settlement" refers to the same finalization of your home purchase.

 Make sure to bring all of the paperwork generated during the selling or buying process.
 This includes the sales contract, proof of homeowners mortgage and flood insurance with proof of payment, your appraisal and the survey and inspection reports, especially termite inspection.
 Bring the mortgage contract and good-faith estimate.
 Each of the new owners of the property needs to be present to sign the required documents.

-What You Can Expect at Closing and Settlement
+What You Can Expect

 The most realistic expectation you can have of closing and settlement is paperwork, lots and lots of paperwork.
 The attorney you used for your purchase will have already reviewed the documents, but ask for explanations of any fees or documents that you don’t understand.
 Your attorney is there to answer your questions and guide you through the process.
 Closing and settlement is the last time to ask these questions before you legally own the home.

 Finalizing the Calculations

 At closing, you will look at the final calculations and divvy up any unresolved expenses.
 Unresolved expenses are common where the previous owner had already paid property taxes for the year and you are responsible for reimbursing the seller for taxes paid from the date of closing until year-end.
 Likewise, if the seller has not paid property taxes up to the closing date, the seller will owe you money.

 After the Closing and Settlement

 After closing and settlement, make sure to get copies of every single document.
 When you leave, be sure to take all of your closing documents and immediately place them in your safe deposit box.
 These documents should include copies of every mortgage document that you signed, a copy of the title report, the land survey and appraisal.
-While the original deed will be recorded at the local clerk’s office, you will receive a copy for your personal files.
-It is important to keep all of these documents together so that you can prove you own the home.
+While the original deed will be recorded at the local clerk’s office, you will receive a copy for your personal files, and it's important to keep all of these documents together so that you can prove you own the home.

 - How to File a Land Contract